basicallydan/danhough.com/freelance/index.markdown

 ### Where are you based?

-Right now I'm in London, UK.
-From July 2015, I'll be in South Korea for a while, then travelling around Asia.
+Right now I'm in Vancouver, Canada.

 ### Will you work remotely?